microsoft/vscode-cpptools/Extension/README.md

   * For help configuring the debugger see [Configuring launch.json for C/C++ debugging](https://github.com/Microsoft/vscode-cpptools/blob/master/launch.md)
     on our [GitHub page](https://github.com/Microsoft/vscode-cpptools).

-You can find more detailed information about C/C++ support for Visual Studio Code at our [GitHub page](https://github.com/Microsoft/vscode-cpptools/tree/master/Documentation) and our [VS Code documentation page](https://code.visualstudio.com/docs/languages/cpp).
+You can find more detailed information about C/C++ support for Visual Studio Code at our [VS Code documentation page](https://code.visualstudio.com/docs/languages/cpp).

 ## Installation
 The extension has OS-specific binary dependencies, so installation via the Marketplace requires an Internet connection so that these additional dependencies can be downloaded.
 If you are working on a computer that does not have access to the Internet or is behind a strict firewall, you may need to use our OS-specific packages and install them by invoking VS Code's `"Install from VSIX..."` command.
 These "offline' packages are available at: https://github.com/Microsoft/vscode-cpptools/releases.